Clustered Graph Matching for Label Recovery and Graph Classification: Introduction

 One important inference task in the network literature is that of graph matching.
 The graph matching problem seeks to find an alignment across the vertex sets of two (or more) networks that minimizes the amount of structural disagreements induced across the networks; for comprehensive surveys of the state of modern graph matching, see \cite{ConFogSanVen2004,FogPerVen2014,yan2016short}.
 In its simplest form, the \textit{graph matching problem} (GMP) is defined as follows.
-Let $\mathcal{G}_n$ be the space of undirected, loop-free, unweighted networks with $n$ vertices, and define the Frobenius norm of a matrix $X\in\mathbb{R}^{a\times b}$ as Given $G_1,G_2\in\mathcal{G}_n$ with respective adjacency matrices $A$ and $B$ (so that

-with $B$ defined similarly), the GMP seeks to minimize $\|A-PBP^T\|_F$ over all $P\in\Pi_n$, where $\Pi_n$ denotes the space of $n\times n$ permutation matrices.
+Let $\mathcal{G}_n$ be the space of undirected, loop-free, unweighted networks with $n$ vertices, and define the Frobenius norm of a matrix $X\in\mathbb{R}^{a\times b}$ as $\|X\|_F:=(\sum_{i=1}^a\sum_{j=1}^bX_{ij}^2)^{1/2}.$ Given $G_1,G_2\in\mathcal{G}_n$ with respective adjacency matrices $A$ and $B$ (so that$A_{ij}=\mathds{1}\left\{ \{i,j\}\in E(G_1)\right\},$ with $B$ defined similarly), the GMP seeks to minimize $\|A-PBP^T\|_F$ over all $P\in\Pi_n$, where $\Pi_n$ denotes the space of $n\times n$ permutation matrices.
 Variants of the classical problem allow for the GMP to tackle weighted, directed, richly featured networks of different orders (see, for example, \cite{ModFAQ}).
 Throughout this manuscript, we use the terms graph and adjacency matrix interchangeably as they provide equivalent information.